 About

 Modern Fatherhood is a place to examine the role of 21st century fathers at home and in the world of work.
-It’s the result of research collaboration between NatCen Social Research, the University of East Anglia and the Thomas Coram Research Unit funded by the ESRC.
+It’s the result of research collaboration between the National Centre for Social Research, the University of East Anglia and the Thomas Coram Research Unit funded by the ESRC.
 Although principally focused on fathers in the UK, also examines how the realities of fatherhood vary across Europe.

 With the Government concerned about troubled families and the role of parents rarely out of the press, there’s never been a greater need for strong evidence about fathers.